Skip to main content

 2

-Users will be redirected with query parameters:
+Users are redirected with the following parameters:

-• email - User’s email
+• email — User email

 • cf1, cf2, cf3 — Custom fields